Why It Works

 - Egg-washing the cookies before baking gives them a shiny, bright finish.

-A whisper of orange zest in the dough zings in contrast with the jammy filling studded with nuts.
+For this raspberry-almond version, I add a whisper of orange zest to the dough, which zings in contrast with the jammy filling studded with nuts.
 You can substitute any jam, nut, or citrus here—this recipe is like a roadmap to rugelach.
 Start with rich, flaky cream cheese dough; add the citrus zest; and wrap it around the filling.
 This is less about the spices and more about the jam, so select a good spread, and be stingy while spreading it.
 Just a scant half cup will do the trick.

 For the Dough: